The King of the Klondike: Plot

 Arriving at Skagway, Alaska, Scrooge begins on his journey to Dawson City, Yukon, during which he meets Wyatt Earp, and they go to a saloon for a drink.
 Wyatt gets into a brawl with a thug who tries to mug the two, and Scrooge is forced to pay for the ensuing damage, leaving him broke again.
 He gets a loan from Soapy Slick, who leaves their contract open enough to get more money from him via a 100% interest rate.

 Scrooge takes part in the Klondike Gold Rush, being mocked by Soapy along the way.
 However, he gets ahead of Soapy by using a makeshift didgeridoo to get to Dawson first.
 Hoping to best Scrooge, Soapy rents some space Glittering Goldie O'Gilt at her saloon for a loan-shark operation.
-She invites Scrooge in, but her blows her off.
+She invites Scrooge in, but he blows her off.

 Scrooge comes across a glacier, which contains an ice cave that he is told is by Casey Coot is too cold and dangerous to be safely traversed.
 He proceeds to do so, discovering inside a dead woolly mammoth.
 This takes him to White Agony Creek, where he begins his search for gold.
 During the winter, he goes to Dawson to buy tools to make a shed and a mine shaft.
 He finds Soapy doing business there and uses the gold he had found so far to pay off his interest, still unaware that he is working with Goldie.
 It is from here that Scrooge's harsher personality shades begin to develop, as he begins to speak to himself of destroying the creek for gain.

 When Scrooge again goes to Dawson, now a bustling city, in Spring, he files a claim and finishes paying Soapy, ignoring the chaos going on around and the people shouting at him.